allegheny-college-sandbox/cmpsc-100-fall-2019-lab-02/README.md

         * Function as syntactically-correct Java statements
 * A 250-word reflection included in a file named `reflection.md`, located in a directory called `writing` located in the main directory of your `commit`ted repository.

 **Note**: Some poems contain italicized or otherwise-styled language.
 Though this is possible using Java, it is not a required part of the submission.
-However, students interested in achieving this formatting can read more formatting and non-printing characters in Java [in this Stack Overflow discussion](https://stackoverflow.com/questions/30310147/how-to-print-an-string-variable-as-italicized-text).
+However, students interested in achieving this formatting can read more about formatting and non-printing characters in Java [in this Stack Overflow discussion](https://stackoverflow.com/questions/30310147/how-to-print-an-string-variable-as-italicized-text).

 If you do not have a poem in mind, you can always use [a poem I've selected](#sample-poem) for this assignment.
+If the below does not suit you, sites like [Poetry Daily](https://www.poems.com) or the [Poetry Foundation](https://www.poetryfoundation.org) have some great examples.
+Perhaps you'll find something unexpected that you like and can share with everyone you know, including your professor.

 ## Sample poem